Business Innovation is not about being book smart, but becoming life smart.

 In Year 2, you will be working on your own startup.
 This year consists of 4 study units:

-We offer the exciting opportunity to do an exchange with one of our partner universities, provided you fulfil the exchange requirements (gaining all your ECs from year 1).
+For example, we offer the exciting opportunity to do an exchange with one of our partner universities, provided you fulfil the exchange requirements (gaining all your ECs from year 1).
 It is a great possibility to explore a new country, a new culture, and choose the subjects you are most interested in.

 Alternatively, you can choose to stay in the Netherlands and create your own educational programme by choosing from our pool of electives, linked to the following creative labs: